Arizona executes a man who murdered his girlfriend's ex-husband

 Gunches' execution had originally been scheduled for April 2023, but was called off after Democratic Gov. Katie Hobbs ordered a review of the state's death penalty procedures.
 Late last year, Hobbs fired the retired judge she had appointed to conduct the review, and the state's corrections department announced changes in the team that lethally injects death row prisoners.

-The lethal injection was administered through IVs inserted into Gunches' arms, according to news media representatives who witnessed the execution.
+The lethal injection was administered through IVs inserted into Gunches’ arms, according to a handful of news media representatives who witnessed the execution.
 In the state’s two previous executions, the IV had been inserted into the prisoner’s femoral artery.

-“This is probably the smoothest execution I’ve seen, and I think some of that came from the resoluteness of the person being executed,” said journalist Michael Kiefer of the Arizona Mirror, who has witnessed two executions and covered another nine.
-He said Gunches was pronounced dead 17 minutes after the injection was administered.

-Troy Hayden of 12News KPNX said he saw no signs of pain on Gunches’ face.
-“There wasn’t wincing or anything like that,” Hayden said.
+The media witnesses reported no visible problems with the execution.
+But Dale Baich, a former federal public defender who teaches death penalty law at Arizona State University and witnessed the execution, said he believed Gunches suffered from pulmonary edema, when fluid seeps into the lungs and causes people to drown in their own fluids.

+“The eight deep breaths and chest heaving, the gurgling sounds, and Mr. Gunches trying to catch his breath, are all signs of pulmonary edema,” Baich said.
+“Even though it may have looked peaceful, it was not.”

+The Associated Press left an email message with corrections officials seeking comment.

+Michael Kiefer, of the Arizona Mirror, later said he did not see any shaking or jerking of Gunches’ abdomen.
+Medical experts have said those are among the movements that could be a sign of “acute” pulmonary edema, which causes pain akin to being suffocated or drowned.

-For his last meal, the prisoner had a double western bacon cheeseburger, two sandwiches, french fries, onion rings and baklava for dessert.
+For his last meal, Gunches had a double western bacon cheeseburger, two sandwiches, french fries, onion rings and baklava for dessert.

 Gunches is the second person executed this week in the U.S. Louisiana executed a man on Tuesday, and two more executions were scheduled in Florida and Oklahoma on Thursday.
 Arizona is the first state with a Democratic governor to execute someone since 2017, when Virginia did so under then-Gov. Terry McAuliffe.

-Note: This story has been updated to correct the state attorney general's last name to Mayes, not Maye; to correct the account of media witness Michael Kiefer; and to correct attribution on a statement that Gunches showed no remorse.